-These causes of liver disease are all preventable, so it is important to make sure that:
+These causes of liver disease are all preventable, so it is essential to make sure that:

-Have a healthy weight for your height; You can use the BMI healthy weight calculator to know what your ideal weight should be.
+Have a healthy weight for your height; You can use the BMI healthy weight calculator to know your ideal weight.

 - Avoid excessive consumption of alcohol.

 - Take appropriate measures to avoid getting hepatitis, such as getting vaccinated if you are at risk.

 When to seek medical attention for liver disease?